UK agrees to hand the Chagos Islands to Mauritius in a deal it says protects a key US base

 “By agreeing to this deal now on our terms, we’re securing strong protections, including from malign influence, that will allow the base to operate well into the next century, helping to keep us safe for generations to come," Starmer told reporters at a U.K. military headquarters in Northwood, near London.

-Critics of the deal argue that giving up the islands, which have been British territory for two centuries, puts them at risk of interference by foreign powers such as Russia or China.
+Critics of the deal, which must be approved by Parliament, argue that giving up the islands, which have been British territory for two centuries, puts them at risk of interference by foreign powers such as Russia or China.

-“We should not be paying to surrender British territory to Mauritius,” opposition Conservative Party leader Kemi Badenoch said.
+Conservative defense spokesman James Cartlidge called the deal a “total, abject surrender of our territory and a fundamental betrayal of the U.K. national interest.”

-The deal was struck in the face of opposition from some of the islands' original residents, who were expelled decades ago to make way for the base.
+The agreement was struck in the face of opposition from some of the islands' original residents, who were expelled decades ago to make way for the base.

 The agreement was due to be signed by Starmer and Mauritian leader Navin Ramgoolam at a virtual ceremony on Thursday morning.
 But signing was delayed for several hours after a U.K. judge imposed a last-minute injunction blocking the transfer at the behest of two Chagossian campaigners.
 The injunction was later lifted by another judge.